jordansaker/Fuel-Log-API/README.md

 - Cars
     -
     - The cars entity contains records of car types that a user may have.
-Every attribute has the NOT NULL property while a three column key constraint is placed on the entity using "make", "model", and "model_trim".
+Every attribute has the NOT NULL property while a three column key constraint is placed on the entity using "make", "model", "model_trim", "year", "tank-size".

 ![cars-user-trips](./docs/screenshots/cars_user_trips.png)
 **Fig. 5**: Cars and User Trips in [ERD](#r6-erd)